 The night before he was sent to Newgate, he was troubled in his sleep by foreboding dreams, that on Monday after he should be burned in Smithfield.
 In the afternoon the keeper's wife came up and announced this dreadful news to him, but in him it excited only thankfulness to God.
 At night, half a dozen friends came, with whom he spent all the evening in prayer and godly exercises.

 When he was removed to Newgate, a weeping crowd accompanied him, and a rumor having been spread that he was to suffer at four the next morning, an immense multitude attended.
 At nine o'clock Mr. Bradford was brought into Smithfield.
-The cruelty of the deserves notice; for his brother-in-law, Roger Beswick, having taken him by the hand as he passed, Mr. Woodroffe, with his staff, cut his head open.
+The cruelty of the sheriff deserves notice; for his brother-in-law, Roger Beswick, having taken him by the hand as he passed, Mr. Woodroffe, with his staff, cut his head open.

 Mr. Bradford, being come to the place, fell flat on the ground, secretly making his prayers to Almighty God.
 Then, rising again, and putting off his clothes unto the shirt, he went to the stake, and there suffered with a young man of twenty years of age, whose name was John Leaf, an apprentice to Mr. Humphry Gaudy, tallow-chandler, of Christ-church, London.
 Upon Friday before Palm Sunday, he was committed to the Compter in Bread-street, and afterward examined and condemned by the bloody bishop.